-Through this project further research will be conducted to support future conservation actions and policies.
-More specifically, the following actions will be taken:
+Through this project further research was conducted to support future conservation actions and policies.
+More specifically, the following actions were implemented:

 - identification of potential Critical Angel Shark Areas, based on the habitats in which angel sharks were sighted,

-- prioritization of conservation activities at key areas that lack sufficiently protection,
+- prioritization of conservation activities at key areas that lack sufficient protection,

 - organizing of five capacity building workshops on angel shark identification, good practices, and data collection, targeted towards competent authorities and local stakeholders,